Loading...

 RefTweets

-New Page on Paediatric Endocrinology & Diabetes covering guidance and management for all endocrine conditions except Type 1 Diabetes which is managed by the RYCYP Diabetes team.
-More info about the service & referral criteria here: https://apps.nhslothian.scot/refhelp/guidelines/paediatrics/paediatric-endocrinology-diabetes/
+New Page on Paediatric Endocrinology & Diabetes covering all endocrine conditions except Type 1 Diabetes which is managed by the RHCYP Diabetes team.
+A reminder that new onset diabetes in this age group is a medical emergency needing same day A&E. More info about the service & referral criteria here: https://apps.nhslothian.scot/refhelp/guidelines/paediatrics/paediatric-endocrinology-diabetes/

 Previous Tweets